Brasserie Zédel

 The Ned - London restaurants with live music

 Soho House’s grandest opening yet, The Ned makes its home in a former bank building in, well, Bank.
-And inside the majestic, marble clad ground-floor atrium, you’ll find no less than seven restaurants, a cocktail bar, and a central bandstand, from which you’ll be treated to live music daily – from roaring jazz to acoustic sets from up-and-coming artists.
+And inside the majestic, marble clad ground-floor atrium, you’ll find no fewer than seven restaurants, a cocktail bar, and a central bandstand, from which you’ll be treated to live music daily – from roaring jazz to acoustic sets from up-and-coming artists.

 When to catch it: Daily Cover charge?
-No
+No | Book here

 The Parlour | The City